 - If there are small children at home, use childproof plugs to cover the outlets

 - A GFCI/AFCI outlet that has stopped working should be tested by depressing the test button located on the outlet.
 If all is OK, the GFCI will reset and become useable again.
-If it won’t reset, then an electrician should be contacted to troubleshoot and make appropriate repairs.
+An electrician should be contacted to troubleshoot and make appropriate repairs if a GFCI will not reset.

 - If an outlet is not working, check first to see if it is controlled by a wall switch or GFCI/AFCI.
 Next, check the breaker.
 If you experience loss of power to any kitchen, bath, garage or exterior outlet then a GFCI/AFCI breaker has likely tripped.
 Search for the GFCI/AFCI outlet and reset.
 The reset button for garage and exterior outlets are sometimes located inside the main breaker box or in one of your systems subpanels.